Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 ### 4.2.1 Counter-Strike Version

-UKIC will use the most up-to-date version of Counter-Strike 2
+LD will use the most up-to-date version of Counter-Strike 2

 ### 4.2.2 Map List